Address CISA BOD 22-01 Overnight.

 - All federal civilian executive branch (FCEB) agencies are required to remediate vulnerabilities in the KEV catalog

-- TC:Edge automatically mitigates all vulnerabilities in the KEV catalog for which there is an active exploitation or published proof of concept (POC) – Regardless of IOC, the TC:Edge difference is its enduring nature and automated mitigation
+- Trinity Cyber automatically mitigates all vulnerabilities in the KEV catalog for which there is an active exploitation or published proof of concept (POC) – Regardless of IOC, the Trinity Cyber difference is its enduring nature and automated mitigation

 Example